Scripture Reading: Nahum 1 - 3 …

 All people and all nations will soon face the just judgment of the God of Abraham, Isaac and Jacob.
 It will happen, just as the prophets, Jesus and the New Testament writers have said.
 Those who refuse to heed God's warnings, who refuse to humble themselves, to repent, to believe in Jesus Christ, will perish in their sin, facing the eternal judgment of God in hell.
 Still, "The LORD is good, a refuge in times of trouble.
 He cares for those who trust in Him" (1:7).

 Are you trusting in Jesus Christ?
 Do you confess Him as your Savior and Lord?
-Is there evidence of the work of His Spirit in your heart and mind that displays a desire to turn from sin and to follow the path of righteousness for His name's sake?
-Were you to die today, are you sure of your eternal destination, based not on your own goodness, but on the sacrifice of Jesus on the cross in your place?
-Are you trusting in Christ alone for forgiveness and eternal life?
-It's time to wake up!!!
+Do you desire to turn from sin and to follow the path of righteousness for His name's sake?
 It's time to stop listening to the false teachers who promise peace when there is no peace with God except through confession of your sin and faith in Jesus Christ.

 God has not changed His character or His mind.
 "The LORD will not leave the guilty unpunished" (1:3), and we are ALL guilty.
 Either you accept Jesus as your sin-offering, or you face God's judgment for your sin.
 These are the only two options.
 Isaiah writes, "He was pierced for our transgressions, He was crushed for our iniquities; the punishment that brought us peace was upon Him, and by HIs wounds we are healed.
 We all, like sheep, have gone astray, each of us has turned to his own way; and the LORD has laid on Him the iniquity of us all" (Isaiah 53:5-6).